 - Therefore make your messaging as relevant as you can to those visitors and show them why taking time out of the office to be at the show (and on your stand), is the best possible use of their time

 Any percentage increase on pre-registration conversion i.e. converting more of the people who indicate that they will attend to actual attendees is potentially good news for your company.
-It means there will be more of the right people attending the show and if you have been able to raise the profile of your company in the minds of visitors before they arrive; if you are using your stand and perhaps some sponsorship investment to promote your brand and messaging clearly; the chances are that more of the visitors that you would most like to meet and do business with, will be at the event to meet you.
+It means there will be more of the right people attending the show.

+If you have been able to raise the profile of your company in the minds of visitors before they arrive; if you are using your stand to promote your brand and messaging clearly; the chances are that more of the visitors that you would most like to meet and do business with, will make time to meet you.

 Well attended parties have more buzz and are much more fun both for the guests and the person who organised the shindig.

 Now, please bring me your finest wines and cheeses…